hyperledger/aries-vcx/roadmap.md

 the library into 3 pieces.
 - ✅ `mediator agent client` - client for talking to a compatible agencies - the only open source implementation available is [vcxagencynode](https://github.com/AbsaOSS/vcxagencynode).
-- ✅ `aries_vcx` - the "glue" between Aries state machines, `libindy` and mediator agent.
+- ✅ `aries-vcx` - the "glue" between Aries state machines, `libindy` and mediator agent.
-- ✅ `libvcx` - adds memory management and C bindings on top of `aries_vcx` - making it consumable on Android, iOS and any programming language.
+- ✅ `libvcx` - adds memory management and C bindings on top of `aries-vcx` - making it consumable on Android, iOS and any programming language.

 # Phase 2 - In progress 🚧
-- 🚧 Concise `aries_vcx` crate API and start publishing on crates.io
+- 🚧 Concise `aries-vcx` crate API and start publishing on crates.io
-- 🚧 Implement testing backchannel for aries_vcx.
+- 🚧 Implement testing backchannel for aries-vcx.
 [WIP](https://github.com/hyperledger/aries-agent-test-harness/pull/243)
 - Support for public DID-based connection invitations
 - Support for [out-of-band protocol](https://github.com/hyperledger/aries-rfcs/tree/master/features/0434-outofband)
 - Explore possibility migrating from IndySDK `libindy` to [vdr-tools](https://gitlab.com/evernym/verity/vdr-tools)